First-time buyer mortgages

 3. Make a formal application for a mortgage

 Once you’ve had an offer accepted on a house, you can make a formal application for a mortgage.
+The provider will assess your application and your finances to confirm how much they can lend you.

 This will typically involve an affordability review and a hard credit check.
 The mortgage provider will look at your salary and other income, as well as your outgoings.
 Plus, they’ll check your credit history to find out whether you’re a reliable borrower.